MWelHeb/02_ETF_Analysis/ETF_Analysis.md

 As always the initial step is about getting data concerning the topic of interest, in this case ETF.
 When searching the internet you find a large variety of potential libraries which offer an interface to financial data.
 E.g. one source is the library [pandas-datareader](https://pandas-datareader.readthedocs.io/en/latest/index.html) which offers accesss to various (financial) datasources.
 After some Google search I decided to use the package [investpy](https://investpy.readthedocs.io/index.html) due to its documentation which I found helpfull and the easy access to a wide range of ETF in this library.
 According to the documentation library investpy retrieves data from the finance portal [investing.com](https://www.investing.com/).
 After having installed investpy in the usual manner you can import the library and use the various functionalities to retrieve recent and historical data from indexed financial products.

-In a first step I would like to draw the attention to the following function "investpy.etfs.search_etfs("name", "xxx")" which allows to search relevant ETF by components of its name.
+In a first step I would like to draw the attention to the following function [investpy.etfs.search_etfs(by, value)](https://investpy.readthedocs.io/_api/etfs.html?) which allows to search relevant ETF by components of its name.
 In that regards it might be good to know that the name of an ETF provides a large amount of information, such as issuing company (e.g. iShares, Xtrackers, etc.), index name (e.g. MSCI World, S&P 500, DAX, etc.) and regulatory aspects (e.g. UCITS) etc..
 For a good explanation on this topic look for example [here](https://www.justetf.com/de/news/etf/wie-sie-etf-namen-einfach-entschluesseln.html).
 So in a first step I would like to create a universe of ETF which are issued by Blackrock and therefore named iShares.
 Moreover I added some further attributes describing the ETF investment strategy and which is based on information within the attribute name.

 ```
 import investpy